Tennessee Plan: History

-In 1978, a judiciary amendment proposed by a limited constitutional convention which had met the previous fall, was defeated in a statewide special election at which only a series of proposed constitutional amendments were considered.
+In 1978, a judiciary amendment proposed by a limited constitutional convention whthatad met the previous fall was defeated in a statewide special election at which only a series of proposed constitutional amendments were considered.
 It would have, among other provisions, largely formalized the adoption of the Modified Missouri Plan.
 The other amendments under consideration at the time were primarily of a technical nature, serving mostly to remove obsolete language, such as clauses forbidding interracial marriage and requiring public school segregation, which had long been rendered totally invalid by prior federal judicial decisions, and all were approved by large majorities.
 Only the judiciary amendment would have made a major, substantive change, and it was rejected by a large majority, which failed to provide any closure on the issue.

 From 1974 until 1994, justices of the Supreme Court stood for partisan election, but they were nominated by the executive committees of their respective parties rather than in primary elections as was the case for other state officials standing for election.
 Reflecting the partisan balance of the state at the time, Democrats won every election for the Supreme Court in this time frame, often without Republican opposition.

 The Modified Missouri Plan continued to apply to the two intermediate appellate courts.
 During the 20 years of the Modified Missouri Plan, no judges were removed from office by the voters.

 In 1994, the Legislature overhauled the process to include the Supreme Court again, provide more evaluation of incumbent justices, and provide more information to voters in advance of retention elections.
 The Judicial Performance Evaluation Commission was created to review and rate the performance of individual judges and publish that information.
 This became known as the Tennessee Plan.

 Under the Tennessee Plan, one judge (State Supreme Court Justice Penny White) was removed in 1996.
-She was highly rated by the Evaluation Commission, but her opinion in a death penalty case became controversial and this was played up by those opposing her reconfirmation.
+She was highly rated by the Evaluation Commission, but her opinion in a death penalty case became controversial, and this was played up by those opposing her reconfirmation.